 Drinking caffeine with alcohol causes a person who is intoxicated to feel like they aren’t, since tiredness is one of the signs you’ve had too much to drink.
 Research shows those who combine caffeine and alcohol drink more and have higher blood alcohol content.
 The hangover is worse, since both alcohol and caffeine cause dehydration and increase toxicity.
 It creates a serious problem for people with an underlying heart problem–and many cardiovascular problems are undiagnosed until a cardiac event occurs.
 Younger and younger people are being diagnosed with cardiac issues.

 Eating nutrient dense foods is.
 Getting them throughout the day, the crux of every meal and snack.
 A green smoothie daily is a good start, but it isn’t enough.
 I like raw vegetable/green juicing.
 But most people won’t do that.
 It’s very time-consuming.
-I also like our Green Light, Chocolate Green Light, and Red Light for an easy, nutrient-dense addition to your day.
-Just a scoop in water is the antioxidant equivalent of 20 servings of greens and fruit.
+I also like our whole-food drink mixes for an easy, nutrient-dense addition to your day.
 And our plant-based, organic protein powder gives you staying power.
 It’s a great addition to water, a green smoothie, or our drink mixes.